General · · 15 min read

 3. Using incorrect recovery periods

-For example, many investors miss out on the advantages of cost segregation studies, which can result in significant tax savings.
-A cost segregation analysis can reclassify a large portion of a property's value to shorter amortization periods, allowing for accelerated deductions.
+For example, many investors miss out on the advantages of accelerated depreciation, which can result in significant tax savings.
+A tax strategy can reclassify a large portion of a property's value to shorter amortization periods, allowing for accelerated deductions.

 Accurate record-keeping is essential, as it substantiates asset claims and helps avoid disputes with tax authorities.
-Jordan Wilson noted, 'The accelerated amortization led to an extra $200,000 in expense charges in the first year.'
-Consulting with tax professionals can further reduce risks associated with these frequent errors.
+Jordan Wilson noted, 'The oversight led to an extra $200,000 in expense charges in the first year.'
+Consulting with a tax professional can further reduce risks associated with these frequent errors.
 By understanding the eligibility criteria and recognizing common pitfalls, individuals can safeguard their claims and enhance their financial outcomes.
-With the reinstatement of the 100% bonus write-off in 2025, now is an opportune time for stakeholders to consider these strategies.
+With the reinstatement of the bonus depreciation in 2025, now is an opportune time for stakeholders to consider these strategies.

 The central node represents the main topic, while the branches show the key areas of focus.
 Each mistake is a sub-point that highlights what to avoid when claiming depreciation.